 Invest In Yourself

-It can be said that the one thing worth investing in for any person is himself.
-Investing in yourself is a combination of spending money and dedicating yourself to new habits that replace the destructive old habits.
+It can be said that the one thing worth investing in for any person is themselves.
+Investing in yourself is a combination of spending money, and dedicating yourself to new habits that replace the destructive old habits.
 Invest in a new wardrobe that gives you a more professional look.
-Invest in a gym membership so that you can work toward becoming healthier.
+Invest in a gym membership so that you can work towards becoming healthier.
 Invest in sessions with a nutritionist that will show how to eat healthier and amplify the results you get in the gym.
 Invest in furthering your education by taking classes that could help you get a promotion at work, or help you succeed in a completely new field.
 When you invest in yourself, you are trying to improve your self-confidence and your professional tools so that you can find success in your career and get a large return on your investment.

 Some people prefer to bypass the stock market and invest in companies directly.
 This is commonly referred to as being a venture capitalist.
-A venture capitalist finds companies looking for funding to expand their operations or companies that are looking for start-up funds, and invests in those companies under the agreement that their investment will yield a percentage of the profit in return.
-If you do not have the funds to be a venture capitalist on your own, then form a group of people who are looking to invest directly into companies and start your own venture capital firm.
+A venture capitalist finds companies looking for funding to expand their operation, or companies that are looking for start-up funds, and invests in those companies under the agreement that their investment will yield a percentage of the profit in return.
+If you do not have the funds to be a venture capitalist on your own, then form a group of people that are looking to invest directly into companies and start your own venture capital firm.